Browser does not support script.

 A-levels: ABB including Chemistry & Biology.
 GCSE grade B in both English and Mathematics also required.

 Access to HE Diploma: Access to Science (or similar) with 45 Level 3 credits: 33 must be from units awarded at Distinction (including 15 credits in Chemistry and 15 credits in Biology), with the remaining Level 3 credits at Merit.
 GCSE grade B in both English and Mathematics also required.

 Cambridge Pre-U: Three Pre-U Principal subjects at D3 M2 M2 including Chemistry & Biology.
 GCSE grade B in both English and Mathematics also required.
 Combinations of Pre-U principal subjects and other qualifications (such as A-levels) considered.

 BTEC Level 3 Subsidiary Diploma (QCF from 2010): D with four modules at Distinction and two A levels at grades BB or M and two A levels at grades AB, including Chemistry and Biology.
 GCSE grade B in both English and Mathematics also required.
 Note: BTEC science subjects considered include Applied Science, Applied Pharmaceutical Science, Applied Biology, Applied Chemistry and Applied Physics.
 Applied Biology or Applied Chemistry can be considered instead of an A Level in these subjects however if the same subject is studied at both A Level and BTEC they will not be considered as two separate qualifications.
 For example, BTEC Applied Chemistry and Chemistry A level will not be counted as two separate subjects, a further two A Levels/BTEC subjects would be required.

-Scottish Highers & Advanced Highers: BB in Advanced Highers in addition to AABBB in 5 Highers including Chemistry & Biology.
+Scottish Highers & Advanced Highers: ABB at Higher in one sitting and AB at Advanced Higher, including Advanced Higher Biology and Chemistry (we do not count the Higher and Advanced Higher in the same subject).
 Standard Grade Credit level/Intermediate 2/N5 in English and Mathematics grade B also required if not taken at Higher/Advanced Higher.

 International Baccalaureate: Pass the IB Diploma with a total of at least 34 points, with three Higher Level subjects at 655 including Chemistry & Biology.
 Note the total point score of 35 includes TOK/EE.
 GCSE grade B in both English and Mathematics also required.